seccubus/seccubus/README.md

 ---------
 * #430 - Set correct paths for perl and nikto so that do-scan and nikto can now be run by any user
 * Fixed a weird sorting bug when using Chrome
+* #457 - Mine attachment not sent correctly
 * #465 - JSON::false returns "false" on certain platforms
 * #466 - /api/version should not be an authenticated call